tmneth/xkb-code-lt/README.md

 ### Uninstallation

-You can always restore the original xkb config by reinstalling `xkb-data` or `xkeyboard-config` depending on distro.
+You can always restore the original xkb config by reinstalling `xkb-data` or `xkeyboard-config` depending on your distro.